About

 [6] S. Hirahara and M. Nanashima, On Worst-Case Learning in Relativized Heuristica, in FOCS2021 [full].

-[4] M. Nanashima, On Basing Auxiliary-Input Cryptography on NP-hardness via Nonadaptive Black-Box Reductions, in ITCS2021 [paper] [full].
+[4] M. Nanashima, Auxiliary-Input Cryptography on NP-hardness via Nonadaptive Black-Box Reductions, in ITCS2021 [proc] [full].

 Principal Investigator